 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Salmon and asparagus are both ultra-healthy low-glycemic foods for the South Beach Diet, but the whole wheat orzo in this Whole Wheat Orzo Casserole with Salmon, Asparagus, and Feta would make it limited to Phase 2 or 3 for South Beach Dieters.
+Salmon and asparagus are both ultra-healthy low-glycemic foods for the original South Beach Diet, but the whole wheat orzo in this casserole would make it limited to Phase 2 or 3 for South Beach Dieters.
 This recipe isn’t suitable for a low-carb diet plan.

 Find More Recipes Like This One: